Tag Archives: multigenerational

 Camel trek through the Sahara Desert, Morocco.

-Wendy and family on a camel trek through the Sahara Desert, Morocco.
+Wendy took her own family on a camel trek through the Sahara Desert, Morocco.

 Radia and her team put together a trip of a lifetime for our multi-generational family of eight.
 Our 10-day trip to Morocco over the Christmas and New Year’s holidays was one of the best we have ever taken together.
 It was the perfect combination of cultural experiences, food experiences, sightseeing, shopping and adventure!
 We spent three nights in Fes, one night in the Sahara, and six nights in Marrakech.
 Highlights included a hike in the Atlas Mountains, followed by a cooking class at a local Berber family’s home in the mountain village.
 We also loved the sidecar tour around Marrakech—such a fun and different way to see the city beyond the medina, where most tourists spend all their time.